Blog

 • Increasing repeat business and developing more loyal customers

-Once you determine which goals are the most important to you, start capturing data.
-After an initial trial period, go back and assess to see whether CPQ is helping you meet your goals.
+Once you determine which goals are most important to you, start capturing the data.
+After an initial trial period, go back and assess whether the CPQ is helping you meet your goals.

 Step 2: Optimize Your Lead-to-Cash Business Process

-This step is an evergreen.
 Successful leaders are constantly tweaking their lead-to-cash business process.
-While you’re implementing CPQ, it’s a good time to adjust your lead-to-cash process as well.
+While you’re implementing the CPQ you can, adjust your lead-to-cash process as well.

-This will help you to design a CPQ workflow that meshes with the existing workflow in your business.
-It will also help you to take a close look at your existing products, along with all of the add-ons, optional features, and services that you currently provide.
+This will help you design a CPQ workflow that aligns with your existing business workflow.
+It will help you to take a closer look at your products, along with their add-ons, optional features, and services.

 Ask yourself whether your current pricing, discounts, and terms are where you want them to be.
 Work closely with your sales teams to figure out what needs adjusting in your catalog, based on their knowledge of consumer trends and tendencies.

-Once you’re confident about your pricing, you can input that information into your CPQ.
-You can also customize your CPQ so that it’s easier for your team to find the best deals for each customer, based on that customer’s buying interests.
+Once you’re confident, you can input that information into your CPQ.
+You can customize your CPQ so that it’s easier for your team to find the best deals for each customer, based on that customer’s buying interests.

 Step 3: Prioritize CPQ Features